-Many Americans often question how long dairy and egg products can be safely stored, what type of milk container to buy, or how to handle raw eggs.
-Below are tips from the Academy of Nutrition and Dietetics to help you the next time you go grocery shopping or clean out your refrigerator.
+Have you ever wondered how long dairy and egg products can be safely stored, what type of milk container to buy or how to handle raw eggs?
+The next time you go grocery shopping or clean out your refrigerator, use the tips below.

 - Buy milk and other dairy products toward the end of your shopping trip.

 - Store milk and other dairy products in the refrigerator below 40°F, but never store milk in the refrigerator door where it is susceptible to warmer air from opening and closing the door.

 - Discard all kinds of milk (whole, low-fat, reduced fat, non-fat, etc.) after one week of opening, no matter what the "sell-by" date is.

 - Ice cream has a shelf life of two to four months because it is stored in the freezer where bacterial growth is significantly slowed due to the colder temperatures.
 If you make homemade ice cream, be sure to use pasteurized eggs.

 - Choose milk in cardboard cartons or non-translucent jugs.

 - Tightly wrap hard cheeses such as cheddar, Gouda, Edam and Swiss and they can last for three to four weeks in the refrigerator after opening.